Kushal-Kongara/Portfolio_2026/README.md

 - **Instagram**: [@kushal_kongara](https://www.instagram.com/kushal_kongara/)

 *Developed with ❤️ and a lot of caffeine | © 2026 Kushal Kongara*
-*Designed & Developed with ❤️ by Kushal Kongara.*
+*Designed & Developed with ❤️ by Kushal Kongara*